 Unless you know where the game server is, you can ask the gaming provider for the exact location.
 Otherwise, if you still can’t find its actual location, you should stick to a server that is close to you.

 With the Wtfast Help section you can access the knowledge base where you can find info regarding the product, request a game not listed yet, provide feedback, or contact customer support.

 As you’ve already seen above, we compared here the design of two different GPN products or ping reducers, and as you can see, one is more simplistic, while the other is a little more complex.

 Nonetheless, GPNs have a very user-friendly interface that allow you to quickly launch a game while connected to their servers.
 For the most part, they take care of everything once you select a game.

 GPNs usually have a list of games they support, so you can install any of those on your device and start playing at higher speeds and without lag which frustrates many gamers, and for good reason.

 Some GPNs provide larger lists of supported games than others.
 If your favorite game is not available with a certain GPN product, just look for others, and you’ll probably find it.

-Usually, a decent number of games is supported by a certain GPN, ranging from action, adventure, role-playing to strategy, sports, etc. You can select them by category, and they will be shown in the GPN client as shown above with wtfast GPN.
+Usually, a decent number of games is supported by a certain GPN, ranging from action, adventure, and role-playing to strategy, sports, etc. You can select them by category, and they will be shown in the GPN client as shown above with Wtfast GPN.

 Once the detected supported games appear, you can pick one and launch it.
-With other VPNs like Outfox there’s no need for you to do anything than merely launching the game from your system.
+With other VPNs like Outfox, there’s no need for you to do anything than merely launch the game from your system.